Bernd Bergmair: MindGeek

 In December 2020, the Financial Times published a report on MindGeek's ownership, revealing that Bergmair or "Bernard Bergemar" as he had used in court documents was the company's majority owner.
 The Financial Times report prompted a parliamentary inquiry into Pornhub's practices in Canada, in which MindGeek directors and minority owners David Tassillo and Feras Antoon named a "Bernard Bergemar" as the principal owner.
 He owned more than half of the shares, but was a passive investor and not involved in the day-to-day business.
 British research platform Tortoise Media and Austrian magazine Dossier cooperated on an investigation.

-Company records showed Bergemar lived in China, but was found to be actually living in a mansion in London after the investigation by Tortoise Media.
+In 2021, company records showed Bergemar lived in China, but he was found to be actually living in a mansion in London after the investigation by Tortoise Media.
 Soon after, his Brazilian wife Priscila Bergmair told The Sunday Times that she wanted her husband to cut ties with the company.

+In March 2023, Ethical Capital Partners purchased MindGeek, later renaming the media company to Aylo.